Meet Sustainability Requirements

 Businesses generate over half the waste in our region.
-To help increase business recycling, you have a responsibility to meet local regulations to separate certain materials for recycling, have identifiable internal bins and educational signs for employees.
+Businesses are responsible for meeting local regulations to separate certain materials for recycling and to have identifiable internal bins and educational signs for employees.
+Food businesses must also minimize plastic waste and in some areas, separate food scraps to be composted.
 To help you comply with these requirements, we provide free tools and support.

 Recycling